 Recovering From Heart Surgery

-At Franciscan Heart Center, we believe that follow-up care is essential to a full heart surgery recovery, and we are committed to providing the education, support and counseling you need to get there.
+At CHI Franciscan Health, your heart care doesn’t end when the surgery does.
+We believe that excellent follow-up care is essential to a complete recovery, and that’s why we offer you the education, support and counseling you need as you get back on your feet.

 Your full recovery is our highest priority.
 Our heart care teams will design an individual recovery plan for you.
 Together, we’ll get you back to doing the things you love.

 Learn more about: